HubbeKing/selfhost-services/README.md

     - Nodes are then joined as worker nodes using `kubeadm token create --print-join-command` and `kubeadm join`

 ### Storage setup
-- NFS share for `volumes/array-nfs-pv.yaml` needs to be created
+- NFS shares for `volumes/nfs-volumes/` PVCs need to be created
     - Must be accessible from the IPs of the nodes in the k8s cluster
 - Longhorn needs no additional setup - simply deploy `volumes/longhorn` with `kubectl apply -f volumes/longhorn`
     - The storageclass settings can be tweaked if needed for volume HA stuff - see `volumes/longhorn/storageclass.yaml`